-In order to earn the bachelor of arts degree with a major in liberal studies, students must complete a minimum of 180 credits with a cumulative grade point average of 2.0 and major/ program grade point average of 2.5, including the following:
+In order to earn the bachelor of arts degree with a major in liberal studies, students must complete a minimum of 180 credits with a cumulative grade point average of 2.0 and major/program grade point average of 2.5, including the following:

-ENGL 110 Freshman English .5
+ENGL 110 Freshman English 5

-PHIL 110 Introduction to Philosophy and Critical Thinking .
+PHIL 110 Introduction to Philosophy and Critical Thinking 5

+HIST 120 Origins of Western Civilization 5

+ENGL 120 Masterpieces of Literature 5

+MATH 107 or 110, or above .
 5

-HIST 120 Origins of Western Civilization .5

-ENGL 120 Masterpieces of Literature .5

-MATH 101 or 107, or above .5

-Lab Science .5
+Lab Science Subject of the Authorities and the Control of the C .5

 FINR 120 or approved fine arts alternate .
 5

-PHIL 220 Philosophy of the Human Person
+PHIL 220 Philosophy of the Human Person .

-Social Science · I .
 5

-Social Science II (different discipline from Social Science I) .
+Social Scien ce I .
 5

-Theology and Religious Studies Phase II (200-299) .
+Social Scien ce II (different discipline from Social Science I) .
 5

+d Religious Studies Phase II (200-299)